-The time is 08.53 and Morten Heilmann steps out together with his girlfriend, Magdalene Hansen their apartment in Nuuk.
+It is 08.53 and Morten Heilmann and his girlfriend, Magdalene Hansen, are walking out of their apartment in Nuuk.

-Before Morten Heilmann has to show up at work later, he has to go out to buy a water can, gas and whatever else he can find.
+Before Morten Heilmann has to show up for work later, he has to go out and buy water cans, gas, and whatever else he can find.

 - I bought pamol yesterday, he says.

-US attack on Venezuela and the subsequent overtures from Donald Trump who wants to buying, owning and annexing Greenland, has made him anxious.
+The US attack on Venezuela and the subsequent overtures from Donald Trump, who wants to buy, own and annex Greenland, have made him anxious.

-- It is first time that I have felt so uneasy.
-There's just something about it here that makes me feel really, really nervous, he says and continues:
+"This is the first time I've felt so unsafe.
+There's just something about this that makes me feel really, really nervous," he says, continuing:

-- I have one lots of thoughts after work and before I go to bed.
-You think, wonder what what's happening tomorrow?
+- I have a lot of thoughts after work and before I go to bed.
+You think, I wonder what will happen tomorrow?

 Missing recommendations from the authorities

 Morten Heilmann has missed information from the authorities.
-For what must one as a citizen do if the worst thing happens and the Americans annex the country?
+Because what should a citizen do if the worst were to happen and the Americans annex the country?

-- You can don't leave the country, he says.
+- You can't leave the country, he says.

-- And what with the internet.
-If it closes and turns off, what do you do?
+- And what about the internet?
+If it goes off and on, what do you do?

-To feel just to stay a little ahead of the situation, Morten Heilmann has googled himself to how much water you must have in stock if you are to be able to cope itself for 72 hours.
+To feel just a little ahead of the situation, Morten Heilmann has googled how much water you should have in stock if you want to be able to survive for 72 hours.

-Such Morten Heilmann also believes that Greenland should have concrete recommendations.
+Morten Heilmann also believes that such concrete recommendations should be made in Greenland.

-- Mine impression is that people here at home seem 99 or 100 percent sure that there is not something happens.
-But what about the one percent? he asks and settles in the passenger seat in the car.
+- My impression is that people here seem 99 or 100 percent sure that nothing will happen.
+But what about that one percent? he asks, getting into the passenger seat of the car.

 His girlfriend, Magdalene Hansen, starts the car and they drive off.

-Morten Heilmann is far from the only one who, in light of the US's threats, has stayed restless and have begun to think about 'prepping' - as it is called, when you private person prepares for crises or disasters.
+Morten Heilmann is far from the only one who, in light of the US threats, has become uneasy and has started to think about 'prepping' - as it is called when you as a private individual prepare for crises or disasters.

-Both in more and more stories and postings appear in the media and on social media up, if people – especially in Nuuk –which are either already prepared or, like Morten Heilmann, have begun to think along those lines.
+Both in the media and on social media, more and more stories and posts are appearing about people – especially in Nuuk – who are either already prepared or, like Morten Heilmann, have started to think along those lines.

-Among other things Intalik Milne, who also lives in Nuuk, posted a video on TikTok where he comes with a few tips on how to prepare for crisis situations.
+Among other things, Intalik Milne, who also lives in Nuuk, posted a video on TikTok where he gives a few tips on how to prepare for crisis situations.

-- The first advice is to have a stock of food for several days.
+- The first piece of advice is to have a stockpile of food for several days.
 Maybe five to seven days.
-It can be everything from canned food to freeze-dried food, he says, among other things, in the video.
+It can be anything from canned food to freeze-dried food, he says in the video, among other things.

-Also in Qaanaaq there are people who have become more restless the latter and requests information on how one should behave as a private person themselves.
-This is what David Qujaukitsoq, who lives in the city, tells us.
+Also in Qaanaaq there are people who have become more anxious lately and are asking for information on how they as private individuals should behave.
+This is according to David Qujaukitsoq, who lives in the town.

-- There are people who are missing some action plans from the politicians or from authorities.
-We don't get to know anything about what must happen if war breaks out or disasters or something like that, he says and asks:
+- There are people who miss some action plans from the politicians or from the authorities.
+We don't get any information about what will happen if war or disasters break out or something like that, he says, and asks:

 - What happens if we no longer have a connection to the coast?